Raymond School District Parent Involvement Policy and Procedures

 Raymond School District no discrimina en los programas o actividades por motivo de sexo, raza, credo, religión, color, origen nacional, edad, condición militar o veterano, orientación sexual, identidad o expresión de género, la discapacidad o el uso de un entrenado perro guía o animal de servicio y proporciona un acceso igual a los Boy Scouts y otros grupos designados de jóvenes.
 Preguntas/quejas de presunta discriminación debe ser dirigida al Superintendente al 360-942-3415.

 Raymond Distrito Escolar también tomará medidas para asegurar que las personas de origen nacional que carecen de conocimientos del idioma inglés pueden participar en todos los programas educativos, servicios y actividades.
 Para obtener información acerca de los servicios de traducción o programas de educación bilingüe de transición, póngase en contacto con el Superintendente.

-The following rights are guaranteed by the NCLB law:
+The following rights are guaranteed by the ESSA law:

 Raymond Elementary Highly Capable

 Parents are welcome to nominate their child for this year's Highly Capable program.
 Criteria considered for acceptance are: evidence that the student scores in the top ten percent in cognitive ability as demonstrated by a standardized ability test: Student scores on the Otis-Lennon School Ability Test, Standards Based Evaluations are 3s and 4s, and MSP scores are considered for selection.
 Students must score at least 80% on the Otis-Lennon Test and pass all sections of the MSP.